leeky-mem/hacking-notes/README.md

 # hacking-notes
-My notes about ahcking tools and general hacking knowledge
+My notes about hacking tools and general hacking knowledge